 If you didn't have one in mind when you started investing, have a think about what you'd like to achieve in the long-term, even if it feels a long way off.

-Top tip: A lifetime ISA could help you save your deposit sooner as the government tops up everything you save by 25% (up to £1,000 government bonus available each tax year).
+Top tip: A lifetime ISA could help you save your deposit sooner.

-Our Stocks and Shares ISA invests in the stock market on your behalf, so it can be a good way to start exploring investing, especially as it comes with two fund choices.
+Our Stocks and Shares ISA invests in the stock market on your behalf, so it can be a good way to start exploring investing, especially as it comes with three fund choices.

 Like with all investments, the value is likely to go up and down over time so there is a risk that your investment could be worth less at the time you choose to withdraw your money.